omer-faruq/webbrowser.koplugin/README.md

 ## Brave API Setup
 - **Obtain an API key**: Create or sign in to your Brave account and generate a key at [Brave Search Dashboard](https://api-dashboard.search.brave.com/app/dashboard).
 - **Configure the plugin**: Store the issued key in `plugins/webbrowser.koplugin/webbrowser_configuration.lua` under `engines.brave_api.api_key` (or your preferred secure storage method).
 - **Free-tier limits**: 1 request per second and up to 2,000 queries per month.
-Consider caching or using DuckDuckGo for lighter usage to stay within quota.
+Consider caching or using DuckDuckGo for lighter usage to stay within the quota.

 ## Rendering Modes
 - **Markdown**: Fetches content through the Jina AI Markdown gateway and displays it in the lightweight Markdown viewer.